On this page

 - experiences poverty

-- is involved in the criminal justice system.
+- is more likely to be involved in the criminal justice system.

 Engagement and Wellbeing — Attendance